The Rocket (2013 film): Cast

-Reception and awards
+Reception

-The Rocket was met with critical acclaim, earning an approval rating of 95% on Rotten Tomatoes.
+Critical response

+The Rocket has an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 64 reviews, and an average rating of 7.5/10.
+The website's critical consensus states: "A feel-good success crafted with care, Kim Mordaunt's story of two young kids in Laos is a heartfelt audience pleaser while remaining sensitive toward its subjects".
+Metacritic assigned the film a weighted average score of 72 out of 100, based on 15 critics, indicating "generally favorable reviews".

 Sheri Linden of the Los Angeles Times gave a positive review, commenting "Mordaunt doesn't always succeed at balancing the sentimental, the political and the ethnographic, but at its strongest the story is a seamless melding of history's dark undertow and a child's indefatigable optimism."
-Kyle Smith of the New York Post thought the film was "long on atmosphere and less sentimental about poverty than Beasts of the Southern Wild, but the film carries a potent charge of authenticity."
 Joe Morgenstern of The Wall Street Journal called the characters "cliches" but the performances "utterly fresh".
 Avi Offer of NYC Movie Guru called the film "uplifting, engrossing and thrilling while remaining accessible to both art-house and mainstream audiences.
 It's destined to become a sleeper hit."
 Noah Berlatsky of The Dissolve called the film a "well-constructed delivery system for sparkly cheer, but it lacks a more substantial payload."
 Mark Adams of Screen International praised the film's visuals, calling them "a stunning location of Laos that provides an enthralling and evocative backdrop for writer/director Kim Mordaunt's engaging film The Rocket, a lush and bruising coming-of-age story."